-The difference between an average poker site and a great one is massive.
-The best online poker sites attract the most traffic, which in turn means you have more people to play against, more tables to choose from and bigger tournaments to play in.
+The difference between an average poker site and a great one cannot be overstated.
+The best online poker sites attract the most traffic, which in turn means more people to play against, more tables to choose from and bigger tournaments to play in.

-There are two key criteria to consider when looking for a place to play poker online: safety and traffic.
-Safety should be pretty self-explanatory.
+Safety, traffic and software are the three key criteria to consider when looking for a place to play poker online.
+Safety should be fairly self-explanatory.
 There’s no need to play at online poker sites with mysterious management and questionable licensing credentials when there are so many safe options out there.

 Reputation plays into safety as well.
-Stick with safe poker websites that are known for processing withdrawals in a timely manner.
-Avoid internet poker rooms that have had major security breaches and operators that have problems paying their players.
+Players should stick with safe poker websites that are known for processing withdrawals in a timely manner.
+We also recommend avoiding internet poker rooms that have had major security breaches in the past and operators that have had problems paying winners.

 Traffic refers to the average numbers of players seated at real money tables at a poker site.
 It’s easier to find open tables at a wider range of stakes at busier poker sites.
 The tournaments are bigger and prize pools are more lucrative.
 And on top of all that, popular poker sites tend to be safe and financially stable.

 There are many things to look for when choosing where to play.
-Beginners are more interested in the amount of traffic at the low stakes while experienced players consider multi-tabling higher stakes games more important.
+Beginners are more interested in the amount of traffic at the low stakes while experienced players consider multi-tabling higher stakes games more important, for example.

 - Number of Active Players: The number of active players at a poker site is also a strong consideration.
 Sites with greater traffic numbers make it easier to find games in the formats and stakes you want.
-Secondly, high traffic indicates popularity, word spreads and some sites develop reputations as the go-to places for tournaments and cash games.
+Secondly, high traffic indicates popularity.
+Word has a way of spreading and some sites develop reputations as the go-to places for tournaments or cash games.

-- Reputation and Trust: The internet poker community is pretty tight-knit with forums like TwoPlusTwo.com boasting several hundred thousand members.
+- Reputation and Trust: The internet poker community is pretty tight knit with forums such as TwoPlusTwo.com boasting several hundred thousand members.
 When a poker site does something questionable, the information tends to get out there.
 Poker forums are great places to look for information about cashout speeds, recent experiences, and the community’s overall opinion of any brand.

-- Real Money Safety and Security: Strong security measures must be implemented at any site before I even consider playing there.
-Proper security measures ensure your personal details and banking information are kept safe from hackers, fraud, and unauthorized activity.
+- Real Money Safety and Security: Strong security measures must be implemented at any site before it’s even worth a second look.
+Proper security measures ensure each player’s personal details and banking information are kept safe from hackers, fraud and unauthorized activity.
 In addition, any reputable provider will have an active team monitoring and detecting potential cheating and collusion amongst players.

-- Range of Betting Stakes and Limits: The biggest and best sites spread poker games at stakes that range from pennies all the way up to games that will let you buy in for $100,000.Generally most places offer limits with blinds as low as .01/.02 and range up from there to as much as $3000/$6000.
-This is a sharp comparison to brick-and-mortar rooms where you’re lucky to find games as low as $1/2 NL or $3/6 fixed-limit.
-Low stakes games are great for those of us with limited bankrolls and they encourage new players to join.
+- Range of Betting Stakes and Limits: The biggest and best sites spread poker games at stakes that range from pennies all the way up to games that will let players buy in for $100,000.Generally most places offer limits with blinds as low as .01/.02 and range up from there to as much as $3000/$6000.
+This is in sharp contrast to brick-and-mortar rooms where is can be tough to find games as low as $1/2 NL or $3/6 fixed-limit.
+Low stakes games are great for players with limited bankrolls and they encourage new players to join (easier competition).

 - Choice of Game Formats and Variations: Formats and variations beyond Texas Hold’em are becoming more popular.
 Poker sites with Omaha, Stud and other variations in no limit, fixed limit, and pot limit structures in both cash games and tournaments are becoming standard.
 Tournament types such as bounties/knockout (get paid if you knock out a certain player), double-ups, and satellites to bigger tournaments are common on the schedule.